 BN(O) status holders with a non-UK professional qualification may need to have their qualification officially recognised to work in a profession that is regulated in the UK.
 It will need to be recognised by the appropriate regulator for a particular profession.

 Professionals with non-UK qualifications should contact the appropriate UK or Scottish regulator for further information.
-If professionals are uncertain of the appropriate regulator, they can contact the UK Centre of Professional Qualifications [UKCPQ] to find out which regulatory or professional body they should contact for further information on how to get their professional qualification recognised.
+If professionals are uncertain of the appropriate regulator, they can check the Regulated Professions Register to find out which regulatory or professional body they should contact for further information on how to get their professional qualification recognised.